On Making your Bed

 On the Fluctuating Gunas (The What???)

 Today I woke up anxious.
-Physically I had a slight tightness in my chest.
-My heart felt like it was a little heavy, but the worst was my breath.
-I couldn’t help but sigh every few moments.
-Obviously releasing some kind of tension.
-I felt slightly lost.
-Not sure where my life is going.
-Not but an hour later I was laughing and feeling like wherever my life is going it doesn’t matter and I’ll get there as I need to.
+Physically, I had a slight tightness in my chest.
+My heart felt a little heavy, but the worst was my breath.
+I couldn’t help but sigh every few moments—obviously releasing some kind of tension.
+I felt slightly lost, not sure where my life is going.
+Not even an hour later, I was laughing and feeling like wherever my life is going, it doesn’t matter—I’ll get there as I need to.

 The Gunas are a term I learned in yoga teacher training and were often discussed.
-It’s now a part of my regular vocabulary and thought process.
+They’re now part of my regular vocabulary and thought process.
 We don’t stay in one mood forever.
 Nothing stays in its state forever.
 We are supposed to feel good and bad.
-It should be expected that good things as well as bad things will happen.
+It should be expected that both good and bad things will happen.
 Fighting it is what leads to suffering.
-In Buddhism a key tenant is that any attachment causes suffering.
-Even attachment to feeling one way (like happy), being attached to an outcome you want, or any objects/feelings/desires/etc. The Hindu tradition (yoga’s roots) describes the same concept but in a different way.
+In Buddhism, a key tenet is that attachment causes suffering—even attachment to feeling a certain way (like happy), being attached to an outcome you want, or to objects, feelings, desires, etc. The Hindu tradition (yoga’s roots) describes the same concept, just in a different way.

 From Yogapedia: https://www.yogapedia.com

 A guna is an attribute of nature, according to Hindu philosophy.
-In Hinduism, there are three gunas that have always existed in the world in both all living and non-living things:
+In Hinduism, there are three gunas that have always existed in the world, in both living and non-living things:

 • Tamas (darkness, destructive, death)